-I regularly get asked to comment in articles incuding how to make the most of your retirement
+I regularly get asked to comment in articles including how to make the most of your retirement

 One was on – how to make the most of your retirement and quotes from me include: